Poland orders stricter pandemic measures for Easter period

 The higher numbers in Poland come amid more testing.
 The government has recently made it easier for people to get tested for COVID-19, dropping its earlier requirement for a doctor's referral and allowing people to request a test online.

+Vaccine rollouts in much of Central Europe are happening too slowly to hold back the new surge — even in Hungary, which has one of the European Union's highest vaccination rates due to its reliance on Chinese and Russian vaccines in addition to the Western ones approved by the EU.

-In Hungary, additional lockdown measures introduced on March 8 haven't yet produced the desired results as the number of new infections and hospitalizations continue to dwarf previous peaks set in December, and hospitals have reported capacity problems as intensive care units fill up.
+In Hungary, additional lockdown measures introduced March 8 haven't yet produced the desired results as the number of new infections and hospitalizations surpass peaks set in December and intensive care units fill up.

+Prime Minister Viktor Orban’s chief of staff, Gergely Gulyas, said Hungary could begin opening schools once the number of people who have received at least a first dose of a vaccine reaches 2.5 million, which he projected would come no earlier than April 12.
+Primary school and kindergarten teachers will be offered early vaccination to ensure that schools can be opened safely, Gulyas added.

 Follow AP’s pandemic coverage at: